lsst-sqre/nublado1/README.md

 JupyterLab is launched from the Hub.

-* Each user gets a new pod, with a home directory on shared storage.
+* Each user gets a new pod, with a home directory on shared storage, in a namespace unique to that user.

 * With GitHub as the authentication source, the username is the GitHub user name, the UID is the GitHub ID number, and the groups are created